 Behind a glass wall you find the brewery itself.
 The grain mill is mobile and is moved outside when brewing to keep the grain dust out of the brewpub.
 The crazy part is that the brewers actually have to carry the milled grain from outside up the stairs of the brew house to get it in the mash tun.
 One of the cool things about the mash tun here is that it is a two part vessel.
 The top part is the mash tun but the bottom part is the hot liquor tank.
 Once the beer is finished in the brew house the beer is moved into the fermenters on the left hand side of the brew house.
 When the beer is finished fermenting the beer is moved into serving tanks on the right side of the room.

 If you have never checked this brewpub out then it is time to take a trip there.
-Their beer is only available in house as they do not keg their beer or do growler fills.
-I do hope this changes in the future though as I prefer to drink my beer at home most of the time.
+Their beer is only available in house as they do not keg their beer or do growler fills but they do now fill growlers!

 With word of many new breweries coming in early 2016 I thought it would be a good idea to collect some information where I could.
 Recently I was able to connect with Mauricio Lozano of Faculty Brewing at an event at Big Rock Urban Brewery.

 After a few conversations I was invited out to his future brewery to discuss his plans for the space.
 Being only blocks from the Olympic Village and short walks from two different skytrain stations and on a bike route this will probably turn out to be a very popular location for a brewery.